yannbriancon/spring-hibernate-query-utils/README.md

 Two types of N+1 queries are detected:

-- N+1 queries caused by a field needed but not eager fetched on a specific query
+- N+1 queries triggered on a getter caused by a field needed but not eager fetched on a specific query

-- N+1 queries caused by an entity field not configured to be fetched lazily
+- N+1 queries triggered on a query caused by an entity field not configured to be fetched lazily

 Here is an example catching the error log for the first type of N+1 queries: